 What does DORA mean for UK firms?

-For UK firms, DORA signifies a significant development in regulatory oversight, although it does not directly apply in the UK.
-While UK regulatory authorities already have requirements for regulated firms regarding outsourcing and operational resilience, the introduction of DORA introduces additional considerations, particularly for firms operating within or interacting with the EU.
+While UK authorities already have requirements for regulated firms regarding outsourcing and operational resilience, DORA introduces additional considerations, particularly for firms operating within or interacting with the EU.

 While there is an overlap between the Financial Conduct Authority's (FCA) operational resilience rules and DORA requirements, DORA's scope is broader, encompassing a wider range of financial activities and service providers, such as those in crypto-assets, crowdfunding, and data reporting.
 UK firms subject to operational resilience requirements have already undertaken significant preparations, such as identifying critical business services, dependency mapping, and scenario testing.